-Trustees’ Week 2020 takes place 2-6 November.
-Apparently there are 700,000 volunteer trustees in England and Wales, so I am part of a very large group!
-As trustees we have a lot of different things to keep an eye on.
-This is particularly true during difficult times, for our own organisations, for our sector and, most importantly, for the very communities we serve.
+As trustees they have a lot of different things to keep an eye on.
+This is particularly true during difficult times.
+Many Boards are currently dealing with challenges in their own organisations, across the sector and, most importantly, for the very communities they serve.

-I’ve noticed in the last year that trustees seem to be more involved in my clients’ requests for communication help.
-This Board-level interest has increased since March this year.
-Those that are asking for support realise that keeping all audiences informed and engaged is important to their success.
-Currently the need to improve communication is often tied to an organisational strategy review.
+I’ve noticed in the recent years that trustees seem to be more involved in my clients’ requests for communication help.
+This Board-level interest increased particularly since the start of the Covid pandemic.
+Those that ask for support realise that keeping all audiences informed and engaged is important to their success.
+Often the need to improve communication is often tied to an organisational strategy review.

 How does the link between trustees and communication work at your organisation?
 I would love to hear your stories.